ctu-mrs/summer-school-2024/README.md

   4. Try different parameters of path planners (e.g., grid resolution or sampling distance) and evaluate their impact on the quality of your solution.
   5. Increase performance of the chosen path planner (e.g., by path straightening or implementing informed RRT).
   6. Consider flight time instead of path length when searching for the optimal sequence of locations in TSP.
   7. Apply path smoothing and continuous trajectory sampling (no stops at waypoints) to speed up the flight.
 In the code, we have prepared the `toppra` library for computing path parametrizations [2].
-Check out the documentation and try to utilize it.
+Check out the [documentation](https://hungpham2511.github.io/toppra/) and try to utilize it.
   8. Postprocess the time-parametrized trajectories to resolve collisions.
 Start by improving the implemented collision avoidance, e.g., by delaying trajectory start till there is no collision.
 Tip: try the methods available for you in the config file (see below).
   9. Effectively redistribute IPs to avoid collisions and to achieve lower inspection time.

   **Things to avoid:**

-* Too high minimum distance from obstacles could lead to path planners failing to find a path to some locations.
+* Very high minimum distance from obstacles could lead to path planners failing to find a path to some locations.
 * Smoothing and shortening the path in locations of inspections could lead to missing the inspection point.
 * Sampling on a grid with a small resolution could lead to errors emerging from discretization.

-Note that the task in its generality is very complex to be solved in a limited time during several days.
+Note that the overall task is very complex to be fully solved in a limited time during the summer school.
 You are not expected to solve every subproblem so do not feel bad if you don't.
 Instead, try to exploit and improve the parts of the solution you are most interested in or think to improve the solution the most.
 While designing your solution, do not forget to consider maximum computational time.